Redline Time Attack: Super Modified

 Formerly the "Unlimited" class, the Super Modified class was renamed in 2010 because although the cars appear to be built without limitations, there are some requirements.
 Super Modified cars make use of carbon/composite body panels, large wings, wide racing slick tires and massive amounts of power.
 The fastest cars have 600 to 800 wheel-horsepower and reach speeds in excess of 180 mph on some courses.

 Format

 Typical Redline Time Attack events occur over the course of a weekend.

 Saturday

 Saturday is conducted much like a typical HPDE and offers drivers an opportunity to practice.
 Drivers share the course with drivers of similar experience level for four to five sessions of 15 to 20 minute duration.
 Participation in Saturday practice is optional.
-Some drivers choose to only participate only on Saturday perhaps because they are a novice driver not ready for competition or they simply choose not to compete.
+Some drivers choose to participate only on Saturday perhaps because they are a novice driver not ready for competition or they simply choose not to compete.
 Redline Time Attack also offers driver instruction from professional driving instructors to anyone that requests it.
 Lap times on Saturday hold no weight in the competition on Sunday.